HOMILY FOR THE MORNING MASS OF THE NATIVITY OF THE LORD

 People of Sydney I bring you news of great joy, a joy to be shared by the whole people: today in the city of David a Saviour has been born to you: He is Christ the Lord (Lk 2:11).

-Welcome to St Mary’s Cathedral for today’s celebration of the Nativity of the Lord.
-I offer this Mass with you and for you, and for all your loved ones, that you may experience the glory of God in heaven and the goodwill of people here on earth.
+Welcome to St Mary’s Cathedral for this celebration of the Nativity of the Lord.
+I offer this Mass for you and all your loved ones, that after a year of separation and anxiety, you may experience what the angels promise us today: the heavenly glory of God and the earthly goodwill of people (Lk 2:14).

 In a normal year this cathedral would be full to capacity with several thousand people at this Mass.
 But this year we were told we could only have 1200.
 Even with putting on extra Masses this meant all places were fully booked at this and other Masses.
 Then just this week the authorities further reduced us to 300.
 To the hundreds of disappointed people: my sincere apologies.
 We miss you!

 So let’s first sweep out the manger of our souls by repenting of our sins, and so prepare our hearts to be a crib into which to receive the Child-child…

 Mt 14:1-13; Mk 6:30-32; Lk 4:1-2,14-15; 5:16; 6:12-13; 22:39-44 et par.